George Vancouver: Navigation

 Vancouver determined that the Northwest Passage did not exist at the latitudes that had long been suggested.
 His charts of the North American northwest coast were so extremely accurate that they served as the key reference for coastal navigation for generations.
 Robin Fisher, the academic vice-president of Mount Royal University in Calgary and author of two books on Vancouver, states:

 However, Vancouver failed to discover two of the largest and most important rivers on the Pacific coast, the Fraser River and the Columbia River.
 He also missed the Skeena River near Prince Rupert in northern British Columbia.
-Vancouver did eventually learn of the river before he finished his survey—from Robert Gray, captain of the American merchant ship that conducted the first Euroamerican sailing of the Columbia River on 11 May 1792, after first sighting it on an earlier voyage in 1788.
-However it and the Fraser River never made it onto Vancouver's charts.
+Vancouver did eventually learn of the Columbia River before he finished his survey—from Robert Gray, captain of the American merchant ship that conducted the first Euroamerican sailing of the Columbia River on 11 May 1792, after first sighting it on an earlier voyage in 1788.
+However, neither the Columbia River nor the Fraser River were included on any of Vancouver's charts.

-Stephen R. Bown, noted in Mercator's World magazine (November/December 1999) that:
+Stephen R. Bown noted in Mercator's World magazine's November/December 1999 issue that:

 While it is difficult to comprehend how Vancouver missed the Fraser River, much of this river's delta was subject to flooding and summer freshet which prevented the captain from spotting any of its great channels as he sailed the entire shoreline from Point Roberts, Washington, to Point Grey in 1792.
 The Spanish expeditions to the Pacific Northwest, with the 1791 Francisco de Eliza expedition preceding Vancouver by a year, had also missed the Fraser River although they knew from its muddy plume that there was a major river located nearby.